 Faculty who are interested in applying for a Paluse Faculty Research Grant must submit a brief description of their proposed research projects and indicate how this project reflects the mission of Duquesne.
 The description should not exceed 250 words.
-Preliminary proposals should be submitted electronically to Darlene Weaver by October 21, 2019.
+Preliminary proposals should be submitted electronically to the Center for Catholic Faith and Culture by October 21, 2019.
 The preliminary proposals are intended to assist applicants in articulating the suitability of their projects for the Paluse Grant.

 The completed application must include the following:

 1. Signatures from the applicant's Chair and Dean

 2. Narrative: The narrative should not exceed seven single spaced pages; this does not include the cover sheet, bibliography, curriculum vitae, or budget.
 The narrative should state: